-Disclosure of Non-adjusting Events After the Reporting Date
+Disclosure of Non-adjusting Events after the Reporting Date

-- 30. If non-adjusting events after the reporting date are material, non-disclosure could influence the economic decisions of users taken on the basis of the financial statements.
-Accordingly, an entity shall disclose the following for each material category of non-adjusting event after the reporting date: - (a) The nature of the event; and - (b) An estimate of its financial effect, or a statement that such an estimate cannot be made. - 31.
-The following are examples of non-adjusting events after the reporting date that would generally result in disclosure: - (a) An unusually large decline in the value of property carried at fair value, where that decline is unrelated to the condition of the property at reporting date, but is due to circumstances that have arisen since the reporting date; - (b) The entity decides after the reporting date, to provide/distribute substantial additional benefits in the future directly or indirectly to participants in community service programs that it operates, and those additional benefits have a major impact on the entity; - (c) An acquisition or disposal of a major controlled entity or the outsourcing of all or substantially all of the activities currently undertaken by an entity after the reporting date: - (d) Announcing a plan to discontinue an operation or major program, disposing of assets, or settling liabilities attributable to a discontinued operation or major program, or entering into binding agreements to sell such assets or settle such liabilities (guidance on the treatment and disclosure of discontinued operations can be found in the relevant international or national accounting standard dealing with discontinued operations); - (e) Major purchases and disposals of assets; - (f) The destruction of a major building by a fire after the reporting date; - (g) Announcing, or commencing the implementation of, a major restructuring (see MPSAS 19);
+30. If non-adjusting events after the reporting date are material, non-disclosure could influence the economic decisions of users taken on the basis of the financial statements.

+Accordingly, an entity shall disclose the following for each material category of nonadjusting event after the reporting date:

+- (a) The nature of the event; and - (b) An estimate of its financial effect, or a statement that such an estimate cannot be made. - 31.
+The following are examples of non-adjusting events after the reporting date that would generally result in disclosure: - (a) An unusually large decline in the value of property carried at fair value, where that decline is unrelated to the condition of the property at reporting date, but is due to circumstances that have arisen since the reporting date; - (b) The entity decides after the reporting date, to provide/distribute substantial additional benefits in the future directly or indirectly to participants in community service programs that it operates, and those additional benefits have a major impact on the entity; - (c) A major public sector combination (MPSAS 40, Public Sector Combinations, requires specific disclosures in such cases), a disposal of a major controlled entity or the outsourcing of all or substantially all of the activities currently undertaken by an entity after the reporting date; - (d) Announcing a plan to discontinue an operation or major program, disposing of assets, or settling liabilities attributable to a discontinued operation or major program, or entering into binding agreements to sell such assets or settle such liabilities; - (e) Major purchases and disposals of assets; - (f) The destruction of a major building by a fire after the reporting date; - (g) Announcing, or commencing the implementation of, a major restructuring (see MPSAS 19, Provisions, Contingent Liabilities and Contingent Assets); - (h) The introduction of legislation to forgive loans made to entities or individuals as part of a program; - (i) Abnormally large changes after the reporting date in asset prices or foreign exchange rates; - (j) In the case of entities that are liable for income tax or income tax equivalents, changes in tax rates or tax laws enacted or announced after the reporting date that have a significant effect on current and deferred tax assets and liabilities (guidance on accounting for income taxes can be found in the relevant international or national accounting standard dealing with income taxes);

-- (h) The introduction of legislation to forgive loans made to entities or individuals as part of a program; - (i) Abnormally large changes after the reporting date in asset prices or foreign exchange rates; - (j) In the case of entities that are liable for income tax or income tax equivalents, changes in tax rates or tax laws enacted or announced after the reporting date that have a significant effect on current and deferred tax assets and liabilities (guidance on accounting for income taxes can be found in the relevant international or national accounting standard dealing with income taxes); - (k) Entering into significant commitments or contingent liabilities, for example, by issuing significant guarantees after the reporting date; and - (l) Commencing major litigation arising solely out of events that occurred after the reporting date.
+- (k) Entering into significant commitments or contingent liabilities, for example, by issuing significant guarantees after the reporting date; and - (1) Commencing major litigation arising solely out of events that occurred after the reporting date.